-Episcopal Foundation of Dallas and Episcopal Health Foundation of Dallas Conflicts of Interest Annual Disclosure Statement
+Episcopal Foundation of Dallas

+Conflicts of Interest Annual Disclosure Statement

-I, the undersigned, being a Trustee, Committee Member or Employee of the Episcopal Foundation of Dallas and/or the Episcopal Health Foundation of Dallas (the "Foundations"), hereby state that:
+I, the undersigned, being a Trustee, Committee Member or Employee of the Episcopal Foundation of Dallas (the "Foundation"), hereby state that:

 - 1. I have read the Conflict of Interest Policy and agree to observe and adhere to the policies and procedures outlined therein. - 2.
-I do not have, nor does any member of my family have an official relationship as defined in the Conflicts of Interest Policy with any corporation, partnership, association, or organization (including my church) that transacts business with or which has applied for or received a grant from the Foundations, except as noted below. - 3.
-I, as an individual, have not transacted business with or applied for or received a grant from the Foundations, nor has any member of my family, except as noted below.
+I do not have, nor does any member of my family have an official relationship as defined in the Conflicts of Interest Policy with any corporation, partnership, association, or organization (including my church) that transacts business with or which has applied for or received a grant from the Foundation, except as noted below. - 3.
+I, as an individual, have not transacted business with or applied for or received a grant from the Foundation, nor has any member of my family, except as noted below.

-List below any exceptions to the above statements (effective currently or any time during the past calendar year).
+ist below any exceptions to the above statements (effective currently or any time during he past calendar year).
 Please attach additional sheets if needed.

-I agree that if any situations arise, of which I am aware, that in any way contradict the above statement, I will immediately notify a member of the Executive Committee of the Board of Trustees of any conflict, real or potential, and make full disclosure thereof.
+S agree that if any situations arise, of which I am aware, that in any way contradict the above statement, I will immediately notify a member of the Executive Committee of the Board of rustees of any conflict, real or potential, and make full disclosure thereof.
+5 Signature/Print Name Ī Date

-Signature/Print Name

-Date